 In the 1970s, we started to give up butter.
-This was based on pronouncements from health authorities that saturated fats in dairy products, meat and even eggs would raise your cholesterol levels and expose you to an increase risk of heart disease.
+This was based on pronouncements from health authorities that saturated fats in dairy products, meat and even eggs would raise your cholesterol levels and expose you to an increased risk of heart disease.
 Cholesterol became the new dietary devil, based on studies that began in the 1950s suggesting that it played a role in causing atherosclerosis, or hardening of the arteries.

 Switching to margarine from butter was seen to be a way to cut down on saturated fat.
 The problem was that the early margarines were produced by subjecting vegetable oils to chemical processes that produced something even worse: trans fats (or trans-unsaturated fatty acids).
 According to the Harvard Medical School: